slowjamcam/book/README.md

 # book
 A small project that simulates a book page turning.
+Adds text to the screen, and can have a title for the start of chapters.